Contact one of our advisors now Call 0800 088 6004

 Data protection

-It should be possible to provide information about how many days absence from work an employee has had during the last year without revealing any sensitive personal data.
+It should be possible to provide information about how many days of absence from work an employee has had during the last year without revealing any sensitive personal data.

 If a business is asked to provide information on the reasons for an employee’s absence, it should exercise caution and seek consent from the employee.
 The business should show the employee a draft response and seek their approval before disclosing it.